 Love sweet Bartlett pears?
 Try growing Luscious pears instead.
 What is a Luscious pea?
 A pear that is even sweeter and juicier than Bartlett, so sweet, in fact, it is referred to as a Luscious dessert pear.
 Piqued your interest?
 Read on to find out about Luscious pear growing, harvesting, and tree care.

 Luscious pear is cross between South Dakota E31 and Ewart created in 1954.
 It is an early maturing pear that is easy to care for with disease resistance to fire blight.
 Once the tree has established, it only requires consistent watering and a soil test every few years to check on fertilizer needs.

 Unlike other fruiting trees, Luscious pear trees will continue to bear profusely with only infrequent pruning.
-It is cold hardy and can be grown in USDA zones 4-7.
-The tree will begin bearing at 3-5 years of age and will grow to around 25 feet (8 m.) tall and 15 feet (5 m.) across at maturity.
+It is cold hardy and can be grown in USDA zones 4 through 7.
+The tree will begin bearing at three to five years of age and will grow to around 25 feet (8 m.) tall and 15 feet (5 m.) across at maturity.

 Growing Luscious Pears

 Luscious pears are adaptable to a wide range of soil conditions but do require full sun.
 Prior to planting the pear tree, take a look around at the selected planting site and consider the mature size of the tree.
 Make sure there are no structures or underground utilities that will be in the way of the tree’s growth and root system.